OneRedDime/libzet/README.rst

 ========
  libzet
 ========
-Hello and welcome to libzet, a library for reading data from zettels.
+Hello and welcome to libzet, a library for managing zettels.

 Building and installation
 =========================